-Related reference

-Enterprise LDAP requirements
+Related reference Enterprise LDAP requirements

-Configure Knox and Ranger for DataPlane
+Configure Knox and Ranger for registering clusters in DataPlane

-Before proceeding further for using DataPlane, you must configure Knox SSO and Knox Gateway for DataPlane.
+Before proceeding further for using DataPlane, you must configure either Knox Trusted Proxy Pattern or Knox SSO and Knox Gateway for DataPlane.
 It is also highly recommended to configure Ranger to restrict access to DataPlane.